snandiDS/prokseq-deprecated/README.md

 Installation of R:
 ------------------
 	#Installing R on Ubuntu 19.04/18.04/16.04
-	Prior to installing R, user need to update the system package index and upgrade all  installed packages using the following two commands:
+	Before installing R, user need to update the system package index and upgrade all  installed packages using the following two commands:
 	-sudo apt update
 	-sudo apt -y upgrade